-Thinking about places to travel in 2018?
+Thinking about places to travel to in 2018?
 Last summer I went to my first Canadian territory, the Yukon.
 I was raised and spent most of my life in Canada but I had never visited the north until last year.
 I had a week in the Yukon and I have to say it was absolutely spectacular.
 Would I go again?
 Yes, 100000%.
 Here are 5 reasons I think you should add the Yukon to your must-visit list.

 Flying to Fort Selkirk

 I don’t think I need to say much more.
 The photos say a lot about how beautiful the landscapes in the Yukon are.
 Wide open spaces and extreme nature for those who love the outdoors.

 Read more here: Tombstone Territorial Park In Northern Yukon

 2. Delicious Food

 Look at the colour of that salmon.
 And damn straight it was delicious

 They don’t need to call it farm (or sea) to table here because that is just what it is here.
 There are no crazy fancy places here so the food is not stuffy but really flavorful and delicious.
 I ate as much fresh local seafood as I could up here.
 It’s so much better!!